top of page

 Studying geography gives you the opportunity to travel the world via the classroom, learning about both the physical and human environment.
 You’ll understand how geography impacts your life every day and discover the key opportunities and challenges facing the world.

 How will I be assessed?
 You’ll have three written exams.
 Papers 1 and 2 are 1 hour 30 minutes long and together, they contribute to 70% of your final mark.
-Paper 3 is 1 hour 15 minutes and contributes to the final 30% of your GCSE grade.
+Paper 3 is also 1 hour 30 minutes and contributes to the final 30% of your GCSE grade.

 Homework / Independent Learning

 The Geography department follows the school homework policy and will set tasks accordingly.
-These tasks will be available on the SMHW web portal.
+These tasks will be available on Class Charts.
 Tasks will vary from researching so as to increase understanding, revision, to prepare for both short recall tests and end of unit exams as well as engaging extended projects across all year groups.

 Extra-curricular and Enrichment Opportunities